jaragont/orchestration-workshop/_pages/0-environment-setup.md

 ## Creating a virtual environment

-To get [intelliSense](https://code.visualstudio.com/docs/editor/intellisense) working, we'll be installing the Python dependencies we use in a Python virtual environment (`venv`).
+To get [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) working, we'll be installing our Python dependencies in a Python virtual environment (`venv`).
 Then, we'll point the `Python` extension to our `venv` Python path so that `Codespaces` can recognise the modules we use in our code.

 1. In the previous section, you should have installed the `Python` extension.